Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/README_design_0.4.md

   * Partition: No assigned default, the software stack module determines the optimal partition based on the node where that module is loaded.

+  * Cray PE compoments: Depending on the version of the LUMI stack loaded, different versions of the modules in the Cray PE will be the default ones, corresponding to the release of the PE used for that stack.
+These defaults are set in ``LMOD/LUMIstack_<version>_modulerc.lua``, which can be generated with the ``make_CPE_modulerc.sh`` script.

 ### Helper functions in SitePackage.lua